fukuchi/WalkingMotion/README.md

 `head`, `shoulder` and `waist` are obvious. `arms[0][0]` provides the position of the joint of his right arm, and `arms[0][1]` provides the position of his right hand. `legs[1][0]` provides the joint of his left leg, and so on.

-In order to update the posture of the walking man, call `update(float phase)`.
+In order to update the posture of the walker, call `update(float phase)`.
 Walking motion is a periodic function for phase 0.0-1.0.

 X coordinate is relative to the trunk of the body, and Y coordinates is relative to the grounding point of the contacting feet and thus all Y coordinates are negative or zero.

-`RunningMan` class provdies a running motion.
+`Runner` class provdies a running motion.
 See comments in WalkingMotion.pde for advanced usage.

 ## LICENSE